Matter405/AstroExplorer.v2/README.md

 # AstroExplorer
  Project01 Assets Folder from SFG I

-This repository is a close of the assets used for the Astro Explorer game as my first project I worked on.
+This repository is a clone of the assets used for the Astro Explorer game as my first project I worked on.